Sekers/Useful-Scripts/Microsoft 365/Teams Membership Sync/README.md

 - **MgApp_EncryptedSecret (Encrypted Standard String):** Only used when 'MgPermissionType' is set to 'Application' and 'MgApp_AuthenticationType' is set to 'ClientSecret'.
 Enter the encrypted standard string of the password into this field.
 An encrypted standard string can be converted back to its secure string format but **only by the same account on the same computer it was encrypted from**.
 You can use the [New-EncryptedPassword script](https://github.com/Sekers/Useful-Scripts/tree/main/Password%20Tools/New-EncryptedPassword) to easily convert a password to an encrypted standard string.

 Logging
 - Optionally, enter the logging information based on the [documentation](https://psframework.org/documentation/documents/psframework/logging.html) for the PowerShell Framework module.
-If you do not want to use the logging system, set the 'Enabled' field to false.
+If you do not want to use the logging system, set the logging 'Enabled' field to false.

 Email
 - Optionally, enter the email provider information based on the [documentation](https://github.com/EvotecIT/Mailozaurr) for the Mailozaurr module.
 If you do not want to use the email alert system, set both the 'EmailonError' and 'EmailonWarning' fields to false.